 How do I get to the museum?

-AMOS is located in the heart of Downtown Asheville at 43 Patton Avenue between Biltmore and South Lexington Avenues, near Pritchard Park and several other Asheville attractions.
+AMOS is located in the heart of Downtown Asheville at 43 Patton Avenue, between Haywood Street and Lexington Ave., right where Church St. intersects Patton Ave.
+AMOS is within easy walking distance of several of Asheville’s iconic locations, including Prichard Park and Pack Square.
 If you are arriving by public transit, the nearest bus station is College Street at Haywood Street (Stop ID 973) served by the 170, E1, E2, N1, and N2 routes.
 The nearest Gray Line Historic Trolley Tour stop is the Haywood Park Hotel (Stop 5) at 1 Battery Park Avenue.

 Where should I park?